ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 - ``ERRATA_V3_2970647``: This applies errata 2970647 workaround to Neoverse-V3
   CPU.
 This needs to be enabled for revision r0p0.
 It is fixed in r0p1.

+- ``ERRATA_V3_3696307``: This applies errata 3696307 workaround to Neoverse-V3
+  CPU.
+This needs to be enabled for revisions r0p0 and r0p1.
+It is fixed in r0p2.

 - ``ERRATA_V3_3701767``: This applies errata 3701767 workaround to Neoverse-V3
   CPU.
 This needs to be enabled for revisions r0p0, r0p1, r0p2 of the CPU and is still open.